xuankimtran/docs-1/pages/katalon-studio/docs/webdriver-event-listeners.md

 // Using RemoteWebDriver from now on
 ```

-We recommend encaspulating the above logic into a function to avoid code duplication.
+We recommend encapsulating the above logic into a function to avoid code duplication.